MrPeanutButterz/Bitburner/README.md

 `args non`
 > run collectStage2.js

+### collectStage3.js

+collectStage3 handles threads very efficiently.
+When it installs an action in the network, it will only create one instance of it distributed across multiple servers.
+Although this is efficient with threads, the script struggles with time management because all instances are executed sequentially.

+`args non`
+> run collectStage3.js

 ### sqn_gwh.js

 The sqn_gwh.js weakens the security, grows the balance, hacks the money available.
 Grows server money incremental on every hack + 1%.
 The arguments are provided bij collectStage1.js but can also be run manualy.
 If no argument is given it will hack n00dles by default.